Nanolx/NanoDroid/README.md

 from **TWRP**, aswell.
 Issue

-`/tmp/mount-magisk.sh`
+`/tmp/mount-magisk.sh umount-magisk`

-again to unmount `/magisk`.
+to unmount `/magisk`.
 Reboot for your changes to get applied.
 For more options, check:

 `nanomod-overlay --help`